TylerStroh/Excel-Project-Data-Analyst-Salary-Calculator/README.md

 This chart in the dashboard is used to highlight geographical differences in the data job market

 - **Excel Features:** Ulitlizing the map chart feature I was able to plot median salaries based on country
-- **Design:** The color of the highlighted countries changes based on the salary, darker shade meaning a higher salary on average
+- **Design:** The color of the highlighted countries changes based on the salary, darker shade meaning a higher salary for that position
 - **Insights:** Looking at this graph it helps give a quick grasp of the salary differences throughout the different countries

 ![third chart](https://github.com/user-attachments/assets/4fad2ef6-3599-48fc-9378-a3d5ce0d2977)